1st Year

 Your Baby Learns by Seeing and Hearing

 Hang a mobile over your baby’s crib.
-Select one without string or elastic that could entangle her.
+Select one without string or elastic that could entangle them.
 Place the mobile on one side of the crib for a few days, and then move it to the other side.
 This will help your baby look in both directions.

 Give Your Baby a Kick Start to Healthy Eating and Fitness